 I’ll never understand why people don’t want to start out as early as possible given the possibility of seeing something so amazing.

-We then set off around the rim in an anti-clockwise direction.
+We then set off on the hike in an anti-clockwise direction.

-Given it is an eroded crater rim, there are plenty of ups and a few downs, especially for the first 1/2 of the hike, but the trail is extremely obvious and very well cared for.
+Given it is an eroded crater rim, there are plenty of ups and a few downs, especially for the first half, but the trail is extremely obvious and very well cared for.